netbot-tamu/MFG/README.md

    make install
    ```

-There is a script to automate the process of installing dependencies in bin/install-deps.sh
+There ~~is~~ will be a script to automate the process of installing dependencies in bin/install-deps.sh
 * **TODO: create this script**